-This feature isn't available for Yammer Enterprise networks in Native Mode or the EU Geo.
+This feature isn't available for Viva Engage Enterprise networks in Native Mode or the EU Geo.

 Create an external group

-When you create a group, you can decide if it is an internal or external group.
+When you create a group, you can decide if it's an internal or external group.
 You can't change this setting after you create the group.

-In Yammer, under the list of groups, select Create Group.
+In Viva Engage, under the list of groups, select Create Group.

 The Create A New Group dialog box opens.
 If your network allows external groups, you'll see options to create an Internal Group or External Group: